Arrival: Verona / Cavalese

 Today things will become a little more serious as you tackle Passo Giau (2,236m), one of the most important passes in the Dolomites, and a regular inclusion in the Giro d’Italia which sometimes features as the Cima Coppi – (the highest point reached during any particular Giro).

 You continue along the valley toward Caprile where the road begins to rise gradually through a dense forest, a short section of rolling downhill from where you can clearly see the high mountains ahead, then delivers you to the start at Giau.
 The early stages of the climb are a shock to the system with gradients quickly ramping up into the low teens.
-Things do settle down after the first few kilometres, although the gradient rarely dips below 9% all the way to the summit where you are rewarded in spades for your efforts with magnificent 360 degree views of the surrounding mountains.
+Things do settle down after the first few kilometers, although the gradient rarely dips below 9% all the way to the summit where you are rewarded in spades for your efforts with magnificent 360-degree views of the surrounding mountains.

 The thrilling descent from the summit brings us back down to earth in Cortina which will be your home for the next two nights.